 Can I edit my initial estimation?

 You can.
 But do it only if you made a typo, otherwise it doesn’t serve its purpose.

-The idea is to compare your initial estimations with re-estimations you did over time.
+The idea is to compare your initial estimations with the re-estimation you did over time.

 If you interfere with your initial estimation, you won’t have accurate data to learn from.